web-building-blocks/web-building-blocks/README.md

 - The site uses the nextra.site starter kit, which provides a number of features out of the box, such as a pre-configured stylesheet, a navigation bar, and a footer.
 - The site is also configured to use npm, which makes it easy to install and manage dependencies.

+## How to use this Framework

+### MDX Support

+Every page in the site is an MDX file.
+MDX is a file format that lets you write JSX in Markdown documents.
+This means that you can write React components in Markdown files.

+In this case, the Blocks framework uses MDX to create a component library.
+Under each page, we have included a number of different configurations of a component.
+For example, under the "Button" page, we have included a number of different buttons, such as a primary button, a secondary button, a disabled button, and so on.

+### "Show More" Functionality

+We have developed the "Show More" functionality for the component library.
+This functionality allows you to show and hide the remaining code in the code block.
+This is useful for components that have a lot of code, such as the "Chat" component.

+### "New Tab" Functionality

+When user views the examples page.
+They would need to view the Page by opening it in a new Tab.
+This is because the example pages are responsive and the user would need to view it in a larger screen to see the full effect.

+## GitHub Workflow

+During the development of this project, we have utilised the **Skullcandy** Git Workflow. **Skullcandy** uses a modified Git flow process to manage the software development.

+### Branches:

+- **master:** The stable and production-ready codebase.
+- **develop:** Ongoing development branch where features are merged before going to master.
+- **feature:** Branches for individual features or bug fixes.
+Merged into develop after completion.
+- **hotfix:** Branches for urgent fixes deployed directly to master.

+### Workflow:

+1. **Feature branches:** Created for each new feature or bug fix.
+2. **Code review:** Developers review each other's code before merging.
+3. **Merging:** Feature branches are merged into develop after review and testing.
+4. **Deployments:** Merges to develop trigger automated builds and deployments to staging environments.
+5. **Testing and feedback:** The staging environment is used for testing and gathering feedback before deployment to production.
+6. **Production deployment:** Merges to master trigger deployment to the live production environment.
+7. **Hotfixes:** Urgent fixes are deployed directly to master through hotfix branches.

+### Benefits:

+- **Improved collaboration:** Clear branching structure facilitates teamwork and code ownership.
+- **Code quality:** Code reviews ensure high standards and fewer bugs.
+- **Faster deployments:** Automated builds and deployments streamline the process.
+- **Flexibility:** Hotfixes allow for quick responses to critical issues.

 ## Group Work Distribution

 ### Components